RocketChat/hubot-rocketchat-boilerplate/README.md

 5. Commit your changes

-    `git add -A && git commit -m "New bot setup"`
+    `git add -A && git commit -m "New bot set up"`

 4. Push the main branch to the new repo